ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 could equal only an irrational number but that means that you'd have to encode all 0s instead of leaving blank information to assume.

+lets say you had button with a func f()

+and you only had one button and you pressed it many times

+now imagine another function g() has a button

+you can press the first and second button as many times as you want for ex,

+fgggggffffgffgfffggfgffgffgggffgf is a bunch of button presses

+in a sequence one button is always pressed after another there are no race conditions in this hypothetical

+so then button h() does something weird h() switches button 1 to be g() and button 2 to be f().

+so then that means fgggggffffgffgfffggfgffgffgggffgf is ok

+but fgfgf h fgffgf is a sequence where we flipped f and g

+so, 121 h 212 would then be then be 121121 there is a turing complete language that can utilize this as machine code

+there is only the option to now switch buttons with more buttons in a way that is exactly defined so lets say button 4 is J()

+then you have J() switches button 3 and button 2 then

+fgfgf J h fgffgf

+would then become for ex, 121223 = 121 J h 212!